 1. Definition: A segmental, nonatherosclerotic, and noninflammatory disease of unknown etiology typically affecting the muscular layer of blood vessels, which causes stenosis of small and medium arteries.
 Fibromuscular dysplasia often presents with hypertension at a young age and is more common in women (a female to male ratio of ~4:1).
 The classical appearance on angiography is a “string-of-beads.”

-1) Duplex ultrasonography (a potentially useful screening test with the same caveats as raised previously [see General Principles, above]).
+1) Duplex ultrasonography (a potentially useful screening test with the same limitations as discussed above [see General Principles, above]).

-2) MRA or CTA (the latter is preferred) to confirm the diagnosis or as a first-line study (in patients in whom duplex ultrasonography is presumed to be suboptimal [eg, obese patients]; these diagnostic methods are also used in the case of a very strong suspicion of fibromuscular dysplasia and/or serious clinical implications of the diagnosis [patients who are very young; patients with malignant hypertension or complications of hypertension, including complications affecting other vascular beds; patients with elevated serum creatinine levels]).
+2) MRA or CTA (the latter is preferred; Figure 3.9-2) to confirm the diagnosis or as a first-line study (in patients in whom duplex ultrasonography is presumed to be suboptimal [eg, patients with obesity]; these diagnostic methods are also used in the case of a very strong suspicion of fibromuscular dysplasia and/or serious clinical implications of the diagnosis [patients who are very young; patients with malignant hypertension or complications of hypertension, including complications affecting other vascular beds; patients with elevated serum creatinine levels]).

-3) Intra-arterial DSA in patients with a strong suspicion of fibromuscular dysplasia in whom after performing all the above studies diagnosis is still equivocal or in patients with fibromuscular dysplasia confirmed by CTA or MRA in whom revascularization is indicated.
+3) Intra-arterial DSA in patients with a strong suspicion of fibromuscular dysplasia when diagnosis remains equivocal after performing all the above studies or in patients with fibromuscular dysplasia confirmed by CTA or MRA in whom revascularization is indicated.

 4) Differential diagnosis: Consider other rare diagnoses, including renal artery spasm; arteritis; and genetic diseases, such as type 1 neurofibromatosis, tuberous sclerosis, pseudoxanthoma elasticum, Ehlers-Danlos syndrome, Alagille syndrome, Williams syndrome, and Turner syndrome.